mattwire/org.civicrm.smartdebit/docs/sync_manual.md

 ## Manual Sync
+!!! tip "Usage"
-_This is normally done automatically via the scheduled synchronisation job and you would only ever want to do a manual sync if you want to know a little more about the process or are troubleshooting a sync issue._
+    This is normally done automatically via the scheduled synchronisation job.
+    Manual sync would normally be used for troubleshooting or initial setup of Smartdebit with CiviCRM.

+!!! tip "Cached collection reports"
+    Manual sync can also be used to cache 3 months of collection report data by specifying a date in the first step.
+This is very useful if reinstalling or syncing with Smartdebit for the first time.

 You can perform a manual sync by selecting _Manual Sync_ from the Administer->Smart Debit menu.